charlesblr/trading-volume-predictors/readme.md

 **Disclaimer : This project is very evolutional by nature.
 Please refer to this document to verify in which developement stage it is.**

+*Remark : In this project I will use the stock data of Gilead Inc.*

 ## LSTM

 Sole use of a LSTM network